Excavation and trench safety 101: Know best practices and avoid accidents

 At NEXT, we provide business insurance that’s built around small businesses.

-You can complete our online application, see coverage options, get a quote and purchase insurance — in less than 10 minutes.
+You can complete our online application, see coverage options, get a quote and purchase insurance — in about 10 minutes.
 Manage your coverage 24/7 with easy DIY access and get proof of insurance when you need it, no waiting around.

 If you have questions, our U.S.-based insurance professionals are waiting to help.